Multi-Source Neural Activity Indices for EEG/MEG Localization: A Two-Stage Spatial Filtering Framework and Extension to MNE-Python: Extending MNE-Python: Simulation Study and Application to Experimental Data with Tutorial

-To conserve space, we show only the tutorial sections directly relevant to the processing pipeline introduced in Section~\ref{MNE_IMP}, i.e., the steps implementing the methodology described in Section~\ref{METHODS}.
+To conserve space, we show only the tutorial sections directly relevant to the \ref{localize!}-\ref{reconstruct!} pipeline introduced in Section~\ref{MNE_IMP}.
 The complete tutorial, including preprocessing steps and dataset link, is available at \\\url{https://julia-jurkowska.github.io/mvpure-tools}.
-The above code generates Figure \ref{eigs_fig}, showing the empirical distribution of the eigenvalues of $\R\N^{-1}$, along with recommendations for the number of sources $l_0=69$ and rank $r_0=50$, see Section~\ref{MNE_IMP}, Points \ref{number!} and \ref{rank!}.
+The above code generates Figure \ref{eigs_fig}, showing the empirical distribution of the eigenvalues of $\tilde{\R}\tilde{\N}^{-1}$, where $\tilde{\R}$ and $\tilde{\N}$ denote finite sample estimates of $\R$ and $\N$, respectively.

-We note that the empirical distribution of the eigenvalues of $\mathbf{R}\mathbf{N}^{-1}$ differs from the theoretical distribution given in Observation \ref{l_0}, where it exhibits a (inverted) ReLU-like shape.
-In particular, the empirical spectrum shows an increased spread of eigenvalues, a rather universal behaviour observed for general distributions \cite{Bai2010}.
-We also note that the product $\mathbf{R}\mathbf{N}^{-1}$ precludes a simple analytic treatment of non-asymptotic behaviour of eigenvalues of $\mathbf{R}\mathbf{N}^{-1}.$ Nevertheless, the results of Observation \ref{l_0} and Proposition \ref{RANK2025} provide important guidance that we exploit to estimate the number of candidate sources and to determine the rank of neural activity indices and spatial filters.
+We note that the empirical distribution of the eigenvalues of $\tilde{\R}\tilde{\N}^{-1}$ deviates from the theoretical prediction in (\ref{eigs_RN}), where the number of eigenvalues strictly greater than one defines the dimensionality of the signal subspace.
+In practice, the empirical spectrum shows an increased spread of eigenvalues, a rather universal behaviour observed for general distributions \cite{Bai2010}.
+Further, the product structure $\mathbf{R}\mathbf{N}^{-1}$ further precludes a simple analytic characterization of the non-asymptotic eigenvalue behavior.

-From this empirical perspective, \ref{localliza} (Part \ref{localize!} of the multi-source spatial filtering pipeline in Section \ref{MNE_IMP}) can be viewed as a ``sieve'', shrinking the number of sources to be considered by two orders of magnitude, from about $10^3-10^4$ voxels down to $10^1-10^2$ candidate sources.

-In this particular example, we use the $MPZ_{MVP}$ neural activity index of rank $r_0=50$, localizing $l_0=69$ candidate source voxels, using the iterative implementation scheme provided in \ref{ISSA}.

-Next, the spatial filtering in \ref{reconstra} (Part \ref{reconstruct!} of the multi-source spatial filtering pipeline in Section \ref{MNE_IMP}) is used to establish full activity patterns of the candidate sources.
-In this particular example, we use the $\W^{(r)}_{MVP_R}$ filter of rank $r_0=50$, reconstructing activity of $l_0=69$ localized sources.
-We note that the proposed spatial filters are built atop the MNE-Python functionality, and are capable of using all of the relevant regularization and fine-tuning provided in MNE-Python.
-Here, we regularize the signal covariance matrix $\R$ using the default $0.05$ regularization factor.
-The parameters specific to the proposed spatial filters are added through the \texttt{mvpure\_params} structure.

-The visualization of \ref{localliza} and \ref{reconstra} (corresponding to Parts~\ref{localize!} and \ref{reconstruct!} of the multi-source spatial filtering pipeline in Section~\ref{MNE_IMP}) are obtained using the built-in functionality of MNE-Python, as illustrated in the tutorial code.
-In Figure \ref{fig:two_subfigures} below, we show two snapshots of the results obtained with the multi-source spatial filtering pipeline (Section~\ref{MNE_IMP}), applied to the target stimulus in the ``sensory'' ($[50,200]$ ms) interval and ``cognitive'' ($[350,600]$ ms) intervals.